-Whole body training promotes balance, and its level of intensity will provide trainees with additional performance and endurance benefits.
+Full body workout for mass promotes balance, and its level of intensity will provide trainees with additional performance and endurance benefits.

 Detractors of WBT say it can lead to overtraining, minimize the time we may apply to bringing up weak body parts (or indeed focusing on specific areas of our physique in general), and demand an application of intensity beyond the achievement of most trainees (especially beginners).

 So, given its potential positives and negatives, might WBT be the best approach for you?

 Benefit #1: Maximizes Fat Loss While Building Muscle

 Because WBT sessions allow for plenty of time between workouts (up to 2 days depending on how often each muscle groups is worked weekly) muscle growth can be maximized which, in turn, may stimulate the rate at which we burn fat calories at rest.
 Furthermore, by training all groupings in the same session we can directly burn more calories and place greater metabolic demands on our body, both of which promote increased fat loss.

 Training 2-3 muscle groups per workout may also encourage longer rest periods between sets (so we may achieve our 45-60 minutes of training time); by targeting all areas, however, we may need to decrease our rest between sets, thus in the process maintaining a high degree of intensity across the entire workout and greater fat burning benefits.
 And because of the excessive energy expenditure associated with WBT we may even be able to reduce the amount of cardio we do and eat more calories without gaining unwanted weight.